Why burning Sugar Gum for our firewood is better than some other more readily available alternatives out there

 This time of year, and almost any place you go to buy your firewood, you will see (River) Red Gum.
 It is ridiculously easy to source and you would be forgiven for thinking it’s the only wood you should be burning.
 But, like most things, there is more to it than initially meets the eye.

-The majority of firewood that we burn in Victoria comes from native forests.
-This wood is mostly Red Gum sourced from private and State forests that are in the environmentally significant Murray and Darling River floodplains of Victoria and New South Wales.
+The majority of the Red Gum we burn in Victoria is sourced from private and State forests that are in the environmentally significant Murray and Darling River floodplains of Victoria and New South Wales.
 And whilst it appears to be readily available and burns to generate a lot of heat, its harvesting comes at a heavy price to the ecological health of our old growth remnant native forests.

 Collecting fallen or dead trees from native forests for our fires is an old tradition but these fallen or dead trees are homes for many endangered squirrel gliders, brush tailed tuans and carpet snakes.